- Wire & Cable

 Picking the Right Cable?

 It should be clear as to why having the right wire or cable for the job is essential.
 Duplex boat cable will not work in an application that requires triplex boat cable.
 Knowing when and where to use each type of wire or cable can go a long way towards making installation, maintenance, and repairs easier tasks.
-If you want to know more about any one of these types of wires and cables then simply click on one of the icons above to be taken to the corresponding page.
+If you want to know more about boat wire, battery cable, or any one of these types of wires and cables, simply click on one of the icons above to be taken to the corresponding page.

 Why are Multi Conductor and Signal Cables not listed here?